mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever you summon a minion with **Deploy** from your hand, gain +2⚔️.

 name:     Araras Prophet<br>
-text:     Whenever you replace a card, shuffle a Brilliant Plume into your deck.
+text:     Whenever you replace, shuffle a Brilliant Plume into your deck.

 name:     Azure Herald<br>
 text:     **Deploy**: Restore 3❤️ to your General.